-No, that quote is not from the meta-analysis – it’s actually from Chapter 7 of the Save Our Bones Program.
+No, that quote is not from the meta-analysis – it’s actually from Chapter 7 of the Osteoporosis Reversal Program.

 In fact, the Program is its own meta-analysis in a way; it takes the information from a variety of studies and draws conclusions based on many sources of research.